 Along these rivers, several cities stand out from the rest.
 Let us take you on a tour of the best a European cruise has to offer:

-Holland’s capital, a sophisticated city with a rich history, is often the embarking or disembarking point for European cruises.
+Netherlands’s capital, a sophisticated city with a rich history, is often the embarking or disembarking point for European cruises.

-A city with a long history of religious tolerance, Amsterdam is an eclectic and lively blend of cultures.
+With a long history of religious tolerance, Amsterdam is an eclectic and lively blend of cultures.
 This welcoming attitude, along with the city’s stunning blend of art and architecture, has made Amsterdam one of Europe’s most popular destinations.

 Amsterdam is known for its resplendent, 400-year old canal system, which was made a UNESCO World Heritage site in 2010.
 Nearly every European cruise will include a canal excursion.
 The challenge becomes prioritizing what to do after the canal tour, with just one day in the city.